SerenityIK/phoenix_cms/README.md

   *   Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-Use credentials to log in - Login: admin@example.com, Password: admin1234
+### Credentials to log in

+Login: admin@example.com, password: admin1234